Eoin-Lernihan/graph-theory/README.md

 ```
 https://web.mit.edu/6.005/www/fa15/classes/17-regex-grammars/

+### <b>Conclusion</b>
 The above demonstrates an instant where regular expression for java  caputures most of the syantax.
 However, it does not cover nested parenthesis e.g nested if else, for loops etc..
 while simple languages could be repsented in regex it simply doesn't make sense for mor formal languages when the required regex expression can be extremely commplex making it very hard to understand and maintain.
 This makes it extremely difficult keep track and follow what is happening inside of the expression.
+The reason why there is no way for finite automata to count i.e the number of open brackts as per Lawson, 2004 in his book

+#### Links
 https://web.mit.edu/6.005/www/fa15/classes/17-regex-grammars/

 (https://www.oreilly.com/library/view/beautiful-code/9780596510046/ch01.html#:~:text=Stephen%20Kleene%20invented%20regular%20expressions,automata%20in%20what%20they%20represent.)
 https://medium.com/@zohaibshahzadTO/regular-expressions-character-classes-findall-method-c4b4d71d353a